 Dust baths are a way for chickens to stay clean.
 But aside from that it also serves as a venue for socializing and ‘playing’.
 Read more about it here.

-Just like with the old CD, anything colourful stimulates their curiosity will definitely entertain them.
-Now these baby toys are really great for chicks, since it’s not really advisable to give them ‘food toys’.
+Just like with the old CD, anything colorful that stimulates their curiosity will definitely entertain them.
+Now, these baby toys are really great for chicks, since it’s not really advisable to give them ‘food toys’.

-We’ve shared the benefits of having a chicken run before, and this idea is definitely in this list.
+We’ve shared the benefits of having a chicken run before, and this idea is definitely on this list.

 You can also make a similar version for the chicks by using containers.
 Simply cut out the other end of the container, and your chicks will enjoy passing through it like little kids in a playground!

-Here’s another great exercise tool for their feet to help keep them on their roosts.
+Here’s a great exercise tool for their feet to help keep them on their roosts.
 All you need is two cuts of ropes and a wooden rod or tree branch to create a swing.
+This is especially good for their feet and legs, which tend to be weaker than other parts of the bird’s body.
+This exercise will improve their balance, increase strength, and prevent the wearing away of the footpads.
 Make sure the swing is level!